RafalBerezin/Arcane_Core/README.md

     You won't need to write specific code for compatibility with different data packs, as long as they're also built with Arcane Core.

 - **Utility**: Provide a rich assortment of utilities that solve various common and uncommon issues and ease the development.

+## Main Principles

+You won't be adding your function to `minecraft:load.json` and `minecraft:tick.json` function tags like you normally would.

+Instead, you'll let Arcane Core handle all that by adding your loading function to `arcane_core:load` and your tick function to an **execution point** (documentation coming soon) or incorporating it into one of the **modules** instead.

+**More to come**

+## Provided in the Current Version

+### Modules

+Modules are activated pieces of code that provide specific functionality.
+(Some could be enabled by default)

+- **Mana**: A configurable mana system.
+It regenerates at a rate of 1/s by default.
+- **Actionbar** (always active): Allows you to display information on the player's actionbar while avoiding overwrites.
+Controls what is passively displayed to the player on the actionbar.

+    It comes with 3 built-in passive displays: **mana**,  **compass** and **clock**.
+Allows for the creation of custom passive displays (more information is coming soon).

+- **Custom Items**: Allows you to create custom items and run code when they're held or used.
+(More information is coming soon)

+Arcane Core also allows you to create your own modules or simply execute some code at specific **execution points**. (documentation coming soon)

+### Hooks

+It allows you to execute some code when a specific event happens.

+#### Player hooks

+- **Join**: when a player joins the world.
+- **Die**: when a player dies.
+Executed at the location of death.
+Compatible with the `doImmediateRespawn` game rule.
+- **Respawn**: when a player respawns.
+Executed at the respawn location.

+### Configuration system

+Allows you to configure the built-in functionality using an in-game chat base menu.
+Opens config menus for other data packs.

+### Utilities

+#### Time

+Provides:

+- Predicates to check the time of day.

+    (currently only: **day**, **night**)

+- Functions to calculate the daytime in ticks or hours and minutes

+## Planned Features

+### Modules

+- **Custom Items**: Add support for worn items.
+- **Damage**: Allows to deal dynamic amounts and types of damage to entities, linked to a damage dealer.

+### Utilities

+- Linking entities
+- More daytime checks

+## Examples

+WIP: Examples will be available once the wiki has been completed.